mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 The `LoopAgent` is a workflow agent that executes its sub-agents in a loop (i.e. iteratively).
 It **_repeatedly runs_ a sequence of agents** for a specified number of iterations or until a termination condition is met.

-Use the `LoopAgent` when your workflow involves repetition or iterative refinement, such as like revising code.
+Use the `LoopAgent` when your workflow involves repetition or iterative refinement, such as revising code.

 ### Example